-Posts on our boards may be edited for various reasons, so if your post is showing as edited and you aren’t sure why, please post your question in the Community Guidelines board and ask a moderator to contact you.
+Posts on our boards may be edited for various reasons, so if your post is showing as edited and you aren’t sure why, please post your question in the Helpdesk board and ask a moderator to contact you.

 Discussing reported posts

 Please don’t post messages publicly discussing reported posts or complaints.
-If you wish to discuss a reported post, please post in the Community Guidelines board and ask a moderator to contact you.
+If you wish to discuss a reported post, please post in the Helpdesk board and ask a moderator to contact you.